CloudCannon/base-jekyll-template/_posts/2018-11-25-reporting-errors.md

 If you spot a typo, weird formatting, or an error of any kind, let us know!
 The best way to do that is [by email](/account-and-membership/wanikani/contact-page/) or the [contact form](https://www.wanikani.com/contact).

-There's a handy shortcut to this form at the bottom left-hand corner of all Lessons and Reviews.
+There's a handy shortcut to this form at the bottom right-hand corner of all Lessons and Reviews.

 ![Report Errors](/images/report-errors.gif)